Creative

 Fictional Cocktail Name Generator

 A great cocktail name does half the storytelling before anyone lifts a glass.
-This fictional cocktail name generator crafts evocative, theme-driven drink names for fiction writers, game masters, bar owners, and event planners who need names that carry real atmosphere.
-Stocking a speakeasy scene in your novel or building a tavern menu for a D&D campaign, the right name transforms a beverage into a world detail worth remembering.
-Choose from six moods — Dark & Mysterious, Whimsical, Romantic, Sci-Fi, Pirate, or Gothic — and set how many names you need per batch.
+This fictional cocktail name generator crafts evocative, theme-driven drink names for fiction writers, game masters, bar owners, and event planners who need names that carry real atmosphere — not just clever wordplay, but something that sounds like it belongs to a specific world.
+Choose from six moods — Dark & Mysterious, Whimsical, Romantic, Sci-Fi, Pirate, or Gothic — then set how many names you want per batch.
 A pirate-themed bar crawl calls for something entirely different from a gothic wedding reception.
-Themed names anchor the experience and give guests or readers something to carry home.
+The generator keeps vocabulary and tone consistent within each theme, so you can build a coherent menu rather than a list of clashing references.
+Workflow tip: Run two adjacent themes — say Pirate and Dark & Mysterious — and blend the strongest results into a single menu.
+Contrast between a few outlier names often makes the whole list feel more curated.

 How to use